nagornovys/Cancer_cell_evolution/README.md

 * _REPEAT.zip_ - zip arhive with the script to calculate
 * _Results of simulation.pdf_ - the file with a plots and graphs of results of simulations for colorectal cancer, for one simulation and for one hundred simulations.
 * _ast_step.txt.aa.zip_ and _last_step.txt.ab.zip_ - the two parties (zip arhive) of the file "_last_step.txt_", which includes of them both.

+Funding
+---
+This work was supported by CREST-JST (14531766); MEXT (15K06916); and AMED (16ck0106013h0003).

+Acknowledgements
+---
+We thank Asmaa Elzawahry, Yusuke Suenaga, Sana Yokoi, Yoshitaka Hippo, Atsushi Niida, and Daniel A. Vasco for useful suggestions.